Marketing, Manufacturing, Packaging & Labelling

 - Keep a detailed record of all suspected adverse events, which occur in the country, or in another country where clinical studies are conducted and/or the product is marketed;

-- Submit safety reports every six months, which will allow the rectification or ratification of indications, contraindications, adverse effects, and to obtain relevant information on the safety and therapeutic efficacy of the product.
+- Submit safety reports every six months for new medicines (new API in Ecuador), which will allow the rectification or ratification of indications, contraindications, adverse effects, and to obtain relevant information on the safety and therapeutic efficacy of the product.
 When a negative response is detected that exceeds the established safety limits, it must be reported immediately to the National Pharmacovigilance Council;

 - Implement modifications in the technical sheet, the labeling and the prospectus or insert as required by ARCSA.